 The playmaker won two Premier League titles, the League Cup, the FA Cup and the Europa League following his move to Chelsea FC from FC Barcelona in 2014.

-Fabregas started his career at the Catalan club before he moved to Arsenal as a teenager.
+Fabregas started his career at FC Barcelona before he moved to Arsenal as a teenager.

-The Spanish international spent eight seasons at the north London club before he moved to Barcelona in 2011.
+The Spanish international spent eight seasons at the north London club before he moved back to FC Barcelona in the summer of 2011.

-Fabregas won La Liga crown, the Copa del Rey and the Super Cup during his three-season stint back at Camp Nou.
+Fabregas won the La Liga crown, the Copa del Rey and the Uefa Super Cup during his three-season stint back at Camp Nou.

 The midfielder has a decorated international career.
 He was part of Spain’s squads that won Euro 2008, the World Cup in 2010 and Euro 2012.

 Fabregas left Chelsea FC to sign for AS Monaco in January 2019.

 Cesc was born in Arenys de Mar, Barcelona, Catalonia.
 He grew up as a Barcelona fan given his close proximity to the La Liga club.

 Fabregas joined Barcelona’s famous La Masia academy when he was aged 10 in 1997.
 He learned his trade in the Spanish club’s youth system before he was poached by Arsenal in 2003.